 Duties of Panel Members

-A person appointed as a Panel Member, or an Alternate Member, by Users under Paragraph 8.3.1 or 8.7.2, by the Authority under Paragraph 8.4.3 and the person appointed as Panel Chairman under Paragraph 8.4.1, and each of their alternates when acting in that capacity:
+A person appointed as a Panel Member, or an Alternate Member, by Users under Paragraph 8.3.1 or 8.7.2, by the Authority under Paragraph 8.4.3 and the person appointed as Panel Chair under Paragraph 8.4.1, and each of their alternates when acting in that capacity:

 shall act impartially and in accordance with the requirements of the CUSC; and

-shall not be representative of, and shall act without undue regard to the particular interests of the persons or body of persons by whom he was appointed as Panel Member and any Related Person from time to time.
+shall not be representative of, and shall act without undue regard to the particular interests of the persons or body of persons by whom they were appointed as Panel Member and any Related Person from time to time.

-Such a person shall not be appointed as a Panel Member or an Alternate Member (as the case may be) unless he shall have first:
+Such a person shall not be appointed as a Panel Member or an Alternate Member (as the case may be) unless they shall have first:

-confirmed in writing to the Code Administrator for the benefit of all CUSC Parties that he agrees to act as a Panel Member or Alternate Member in accordance with the CUSC and acknowledges the requirements of Paragraphs 8.3.4(a) and 8.3.4(c);
+confirmed in writing to the Code Administrator for the benefit of all CUSC Parties that they agree to act as a Panel Member or Alternate Member in accordance with the CUSC and acknowledges the requirements of Paragraphs 8.3.4(a) and 8.3.4(c);

-where that person is employed, provided to the Panel Secretary a letter from his employer agreeing that he may act as Panel Member or Alternate Member, and that the requirement in Paragraph 8.3.4(a)(ii) shall prevail over his duties as an employee; and
+where that person is employed, provided to the Panel Secretary a letter from their employer agreeing that they may act as a Panel Member or Alternate Member, and that the requirement in Paragraph 8.3.4(a)(ii) shall prevail over their duties as an employee; and

 declared in writing to the Code Administrator for publication for the benefit of all CUSC Parties any interests (in relation to the CUSC) as are referred to in Paragraph 8.3.4(e).